nuitrcs/commandlineworkshop/README.md

 [vi Basics](https://www.cs.colostate.edu/helpdocs/vi.html): a good short intro explaining vi and a list of common commands, with the key commands highlighted.

 [VI Cheat Sheet](https://www.gosquared.com/resources/vi-cheat-sheet/): for using the VI command line text editor

+[Bite Size Command Line](https://jvns.ca/blog/2018/08/05/new-zine--bite-size-command-line/) by Julia Evans -- a short zine with essential commands.
+Buy it for $10.